rpt24sourcandy/fetsyReviews/README.md

 To run on a local machine, start mySQL service and in database/index.js on line 3 and line 10 update root user and password that matches your local machine mySQL.

 For mySQL EC2 instance, a new credential and user name may need to be created with all admin rights for set up and database seeding to work properly.
+Need to update client/src/main.jsx axios get request path on line 35 to EC2 instance IP address.

 To seed the database